 The Board considers the corporate governance code published by the Quoted Companies Alliance to be the most suitable code for the Company.
 Accordingly, the Company has adopted the principles set out in the QCA Corporate Governance Code (the "QCA Code") and applies these principles wherever possible, and where appropriate given its size and available resources.
-The Company's Corporate Governance Statement was reviewed by the Board on 9 December 2022.
-The Company has set out on its website and in its Corporate Governance Statement, on pages 23 to 25, the 10 principles of the QCA Code and details of the Company's compliance.
+The Company's Corporate Governance Statement was reviewed by the Board on 23 January 2024.
+The Company has set out on its website and in its Corporate Governance Statement, on pages 26 to 28, the 10 principles of the QCA Code and details of the Company's compliance.
+The Code was updated post year-end and the 2023 QCA Code is designed to apply to companies whose financial years start on or after 1 April 2024.

 Patrick Cheetham, in his capacity as Chairman, has overall responsibility for the corporate governance of the Company and the Board is responsible for delivering on our well-defined business strategy having due regard for the associated risks and opportunities.

 The Company's corporate governance arrangements now in place are designed to deliver a corporate culture that understands and meets shareholder and stakeholder needs and expectations whilst delivering long-term value for shareholders.